Business Assets Sale and Purchase: Tax Implications

 If you are looking to purchase a new business in Ontario or sell your existing business, there are vast considerations that must be contemplated and negotiated.
 In Part 1, we discussed the fundamental elements in a purchase and sale agreement.
-In the following article, we will look at the tax implications and liability concerns related to the purchase and sale of shares and assets of a business.
+In the following article, we will look at the tax implications and liability concerns related to the sale and purchase of business assets

 Selling Assets of a Business- GST/HST Tax Implications